FOMO: The Fear of Other Morons' Opportunities

 Ali the Aesthetic Doctor teaches “dopamine baseline optimization” by filming himself preparing tea.

-Max Hypermax introduces the G.R.I.N.D. framework.
+Max Hypermax unveils the G.R.I.N.D. framework.
 Gratitude.
 Results.
 Influence.
 Notion.
 Discipline.
-His course costs $999 and includes a free "Rise & Dominate" mug.
-The mug dominates your kitchen cabinet.
-The debt dominates your life.
+The course costs $999.
+It includes a free “Rise & Dominate” mug.

-Now picture Diogenes the Cynic, naked, lantern in hand, searching for an honest man.
+Now picture Diogenes the Cynic.
+Naked.
+Lantern in hand.
+Searching for an honest man.

-Now picture him scrolling LinkedIn.
 He throws the phone into the river and urinates on your résumé.

 A satirical illustration of an ancient bearded philosopher standing inside a barrel, calmly observing a crowd of modern people shouting and filming him with smartphones, symbolizing timeless cynicism confronting modern attention obsession.